MicrosoftDocs/well-architected/well-architected/cost-optimization/create-culture-financial-responsibility.md

 [CO:01](checklist.md) | Create a culture of financial responsibility.
 Regularly train personnel so technical skills remain sharp.
 Foster creativity and spending accountability in the work environment.
 Invest in tooling and implementing automation. |
 |---|---|

 This guide describes the recommendations for creating a culture of financial responsibility in an organization.
-Creating a culture of financial responsibility means fostering a mindset of collaboration to optimize workload costs.
-It involves setting clear expectations and goals for all stakeholders.
-These goals need to be aligned with the mission and encourage accountability for all actions taken.

-Establishing success metrics that are aligned with the workload is also important for creating a culture of financial responsibility.
-Without this focus, you might miss cost-saving opportunities and struggle to align cloud spending with business objectives.
+Creating a culture of financial responsibility is where the workload team is equipped and motivated to make prudent financial decisions.
+It drives the team to proactively seek out and implement strategies that enhance efficiency and reduce unnecessary expenses.
+Without this culture, there's often a disconnect between resource utilization and project goals.
+It can lead to budget overruns and diminished return on investment for the workload.

 **Definitions**